miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Sequence

 ---

+### Q) Which of the following types of variables can be defined in UiPath Studio?

+- [o] GenericValue.
+- [o] DataTable
+- [-] Number.

+---

+### Q) At the end of the execution of Workflow1, which retrieves some items from a database, is the database connection closed automatically?

+- [-] Yes, the connection is closed after 30 seconds.
+- [o] The connection has to be closed using a Disconnect activity.
+- [-] Only the database admin can decide this aspect.

+---
 ### Q) What is the robot able to do when the Full Text scraping method is used?

 - [-] Get font information (size, colour).